palfibeni/19_20_I_oprendszerek/gy05_2/README.md

 - close(pipefd[0]): before write we should close the reader
 - close(pipefd[1]): before read we should close the writer
     - close only closed the pipe for the actual process, not for everyone

+- the problem arrise, when multiple process has to read, and write this pipe. to fix this, we can use multiple pipe, or use signals with a single pipe.

 ## bash: